 The college specializes in health sciences and community studies, engineering technology and skilled trades, as well as media art and design.
 A significant portion of its international students have found their way into St. Clair’s business and IT programs—a popular area of study for domestic students as well.
 A new building to accommodate those students, the Zekelman School of Business and Information Technology, was recently built in downtown Windsor.

-About one-third of St. Clair College’s applications and registrations are in the health sciences sector.
-The college is the largest post-secondary educator of health sciences students in Ontario.
-Its health programs are housed in a cutting-edge 100,000 sq.-foot Centre for Applied Health Science, designed to simulate a real hospital environment.
-It features specialized labs for ultrasound, cardiovascular technology and respiratory therapy, fully equipped, simulated patient-care suites, and a simulation retail pharmacy.
+As the province’s largest post-secondary educator of health sciences students, St. Clair provides state-of-the-art technology in its Centre for Applied Health Sciences.
+This 100,000-sq.-foot facility is designed to simulate a real hospital environment.
+It features specialized labs for ultrasound, cardiovascular and respiratory therapy, along with simulated patient-care suites, a full dental clinic and a simulated pharmacy.

 In the fall of 2019, St. Clair will launch its first degree program: an honours bachelor in social justice and legal studies.
 A second degree, in business administration—information and communication technology, will follow in a year or two.